IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/Deployment_Guide.md

 If you choose to localize your application you have the option to [customize the localization settings](Customizing-the-localization-of-IgniteUI-for-jQuery-controls.html), which may have an impact on your deployment procedure.

 ## Using MVC Helpers
-You have the option of working with %%ProductName%% controls directly in JavaScript or by using the ASP.NET MVC helpers.
+You have the option of working with %%ProductName%% controls directly in JavaScript or by using the %%ProductNameMVC%%.
 If you use the helper methods then you want to learn how [adding controls to an MVC project](Adding-IgniteUI-Controls-to-an-MVC-Project.html) can affect your deployment.

 ## Styling and Theming
 Adding themes to your application requires that you deploy the style and image files to the appropriate place on the server.
 The [Styling and Theming in %%ProductName%%](Deployment-Guide-Styling-and-Theming.html) topic includes details on how the files should be organized.